saltyrtc/saltyrtc-meta/Protocol.md

   cookie it has used in its previous messages to the other client.
 * An initiator SHALL validate that the *tasks* field contains an `Array` with at least one element.
 Each element in the `Array` SHALL be a string.
-The initiator SHALL continue by comparing the provided tasks to its own `Array` of available tasks and MUST choose the first common task from both `Arrays`.
+The initiator SHALL continue by comparing the provided tasks to its own `Array` of supported tasks.
+It MUST choose the first task in its own list of supported tasks that is also contained in the list of supported tasks provided by the responder.
   In case no common task could be found, the initiator SHALL send a 'close' message to the responder containing the close code `3006` (*No Shared Task Found*) as reason and raise an error event indicating that no common signalling task could be found.
 * A responder SHALL validate that the *task* field is present and contains one of the task it has previously offered to the initiator.
 * Both initiator an responder SHALL verify that the *data* field